 A. One of the most powerful ways you can lower your risk is simply by maintaining a healthy weight.
 Being overweight adds pressure to your abdominal area, which can create a hernia or make an existing one worse.
 Also you can stop smoking as chronic coughing from smoking increases your abdominal pressure.
 However, I believe much of it has to do with genetics, which is something that you just cannot change.

-Dr. Claffey and Dr. Harad are members of the medical staff at Heartland Regional Medical Center.
+Dr. Claffey is a member of the medical staff at Heartland Regional Medical Center.
 Patient results may vary.
 Consult your physician about the benefits and risks of any surgical procedure or treatment.